expo/expo/docs/pages/versions/v45.0.0/sdk/picker.md

 A component that provides access to the system UI for picking between several options.

-> 💡 This library was formerly known as `@react-native-community/picker`.
+> **info** This library was formerly known as `@react-native-community/picker`.
 If you have that library in your SDK 40+ project, you can uninstall it and install this one instead.

 <PlatformsSection android emulator ios simulator web />